anishmalladi05/Ultimate_Macro_Pad/README.md

 * **Physical reset button**: Hold the B button, and while holding, double press the R button, and then release
 * **Keycode in layout**: Press the key mapped to `QK_BOOT` if it is available

+* Drag the UF2 file into the  microcontroller that you should see appear as a disk after bootloader mode

 Picture of product (render):
 <img width="772" height="609" alt="Screenshot 2026-07-21 at 10 35 07 AM" src="https://github.com/user-attachments/assets/d07890fd-b496-4d01-a7c0-d70b537a5a23" />